 |2 x Flanking Strike|

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.

 The idea behind playing this deck is that you want to control and frustrate the opponent's early to mid-game using the absolutely disgusting feast of Secret spells that populate this deck list.
 Although a fair bit of the strategy will be out of your control (due to luck of the draw and your opponent's potential savviness at playing around those Secrets), you have lots of tools to play with.

-  Eaglehorn Bow is an important part of that control equation, and its important you gain as much value as you can out of its Secret-related Durability mechanic.
-While you're playing those Secrets, you're also fattening up your Lesser Emerald Spellstone cards, which can provide you with a fat board presence surprisingly quickly.
+Eaglehorn Bow is an important part of that control equation, and it's vital that you gain as much value as you can from its Secret-related Durability mechanic.
+While you're playing those Secrets, you're also fattening up your Lesser Emerald Spellstone cards as well, which can provide you with a fat board presence surprisingly quickly.

-  Rhok'delar is the Hunter's Legendary weapon, and once you play it your hand will be stuffed to bursting with a random selection of Hunter spells.
-You'll have to delicately weave these together to close down the match from here, but if you gain a card like Call of the Wild in particular, you can start pushing out some real damage.
+Rhok'delar is the Hunter's Legendary weapon, and once you equip it your hand will be stuffed to bursting with a random selection of Hunter spells.
+You'll have to delicately weave these together to close down the match from there, but if you gain a card like Call of the Wild in particular you can start pushing out some real damage.

 Here are a few post-launch tips about handling both aggro and control opponents at this stage of the meta:

 - Keeping the board clear is absolutely vital against aggressive opponents, otherwise you'll struggle to stay alive long enough to reach your more powerful end-game.